 Optimize your Disk Drives

 Here you will be attempting to ensure your hard disk drives (HDD) are running optimally.
-If your computer uses SSDs, optimize the HDD drives only.
-While still under Local Disk C properties (Windows), click on the Tools tab.
+First, if your computer uses SSDs, optimize the HDD drives only.
+Then, while still under Local Disk C properties (Windows), click on the Tools tab.

 Optimization takes a lot of time, so make sure you do it when you don’t need to use your laptop urgently.